MatthewBayfield/heritage_housing_issues/README.md

 * Produce a series of plots for all pairs to illustrate any relationships.
 * Create project summary dashboard page.
 * Create dashboard page displaying the results of the feature-target pairs analysis, with the use of plots.
+* Create a dashboard page showing the outcomes of the data analysis project hypotheses.

 **Business requirement 2**: predict sale price of houses in Ames, Iowa.